Financial Aid & Scholarships

 What is the FAFSA?

-The FAFSA is an application that the government uses to determine how much you can afford to send your student to school – Estimated Family Contribution or EFC.
+The FAFSA is an application that the government uses to determine how much you can afford to send your student to school.
 Once completed the government will send your information to all the schools that they are told to send it to.

 How do I complete the FAFSA?

-Second, the FAFSA can not be applied for until after October 1st of senior year.
-You will need your W-2 form, tax return information, and possibly other documents in order to complete it.
-Once all information is submitted you will receive your EFC.
+Second, you will need your W-2 form, tax return information, and possibly other documents in order to complete it.
 This is to be done every year of school – even if you are only going part time.

 When do colleges want the FAFSA?

 Each college may have a different deadline date.
-The preferred deadline for most colleges is December 1st; make sure to get it in by the deadline because you do not want to miss out on your chance of financial assistance.
+Make sure to get it in by the college's preferred deadline date because you do not want to miss out on your chance of financial assistance.

 SCHOLARSHIPS